JKorf/Bittrex.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 7.0.0-alpha2 - 21 Dec 2021
+    * Update to new CryptoExchange.Net version

 * Version 7.0.0-alpha1 - 07 Dec 2021
     * Initial version new CryptoExchange.Net.
 More documentation coming soon